ginsm/simplecmds/README.md

 # SimpleCMDs <!-- omit in toc -->
-SimpleCMDs is a zero-dependency library designed to help you easily create custom command line interfaces.
+SimpleCMDs is a library designed to help you easily create custom command line interfaces.

 ### Features
 - :pencil2: Create custom commands.